Recognizing Narcissistic Abuse by an Adult Child

 • Confusion

-Allow yourself to grieve: The loss of the relationship with your adult child is one of the hardest things to overcome.
+Allow yourself to grieve: The loss of the relationship with your child is one of the hardest things to experience.
 By allowing yourself to grieve this loss, you can begin to heal and move forward.

-Accept and let go: It is important to accept that your child has a personality disorder that is very unlikely to change.
-Acceptance allows you to stop trying to “fix” your relationship while acknowledging this process is painful.
+Accept and let go: You need to accept that your child has a personality disorder and is very unlikely to change.
+Acceptance allows you to stop trying to “fix” your relationship while acknowledging the process is painful.

-Stop enabling: You may find yourself enabling your adult narcissistic child out of guilt.
-Enabling is not helpful for your adult child as it exacerbates narcissistic traits and sends a message that they are justified in their actions.
+Stop enabling: You may find yourself enabling your adult child out of guilt.
+Enabling exacerbates narcissistic traits and makes your child feel justified in their actions.

 Therapy for Narcissistic Abuse by an Adult Child